instacart/makara/README.md

 ## ActiveRecord Database Adapter

 So you've found yourself with an ActiveRecord-based project which is starting to get some traffic and you realize 95% of you DB load is from reads.
 Well you've come to the right spot.
-Makara is a great solution to break up that load not only between master and replica but potentially multiple masters and/or multiple replicas.
+Makara is a great solution to break up that load not only between primary and replica but potentially multiple primaries and/or multiple replicas.

 By creating a makara database adapter which simply acts as a proxy we avoid any major complexity surrounding specific database implementations.
 The makara adapter doesn't care if the underlying connection is mysql, postgresql, etc it simply cares about the sql string being executed.

 ### What goes where?

-In general: Any `SELECT` statements will execute against your replica(s), anything else will go to master.
+In general: Any `SELECT` statements will execute against your replica(s), anything else will go to the primary.

 There are some edge cases:
 * `SET` operations will be sent to all connections
 * Execution of specific methods such as `connect!`, `disconnect!`, and `clear_cache!` are invoked on all underlying connections
-* Calls inside a transaction will always be sent to the master (otherwise changes from within the transaction could not be read back on most transaction isolation levels)
+* Calls inside a transaction will always be sent to the primary (otherwise changes from within the transaction could not be read back on most transaction isolation levels)
 * Locking reads (e.g. `SELECT ...
-FOR UPDATE`) will always be sent to the master
+FOR UPDATE`) will always be sent to the primary

 ### Errors / blacklisting

 Whenever a node fails an operation due to a connection issue, it is blacklisted for the amount of time specified in your database.yml.
 After that amount of time has passed, the connection will begin receiving queries again.
-If all replica nodes are blacklisted, the master connection will begin receiving read queries as if it were a replica.
+If all replica nodes are blacklisted, the primary connection will begin receiving read queries as if it were a replica.
 Once all nodes are blacklisted the error is raised to the application and all nodes are whitelisted.

 ### Database.yml